minetest/minetest/doc/lua_api.md

 Tracy Profiler
 --------------

-Minetest can be built with support for the Tracy profiler, which can also be useful for profiling mods and is exposed to Lua as the global `tracy`.
+Luanti can be built with support for the Tracy profiler, which can also be useful for profiling mods and is exposed to Lua as the global `tracy`.

 See doc/developing/misc.md for details.